gordie3/aitx-jess-calendar/README.md

 # JESS Calendar Assistant

 JESS Calendar Assistant is an AI-powered voice assistant application for iOS/macOS that helps you manage your calendar events through natural language conversations.
+The calendar is backed by Google Calendar.

 ## Features